Mu-Kien Adriana Sang

 Mu-Kien Adriana Sang Ben (born 8 September 1955) is a historian, essayist, analyst, political scientist and academic from the Dominican Republic.
 Sang is Vice-Rector of the Madre y Maestra Pontifical Catholic University.

-The daughter of a Cantonese immigrant man, and a Dominican-born woman whose father was a Chinese immigrant and her mother was Mulatto (of African and European descent).
+The daughter of a Cantonese immigrant man, and a Dominican-born woman whose father was a Chinese immigrant and her mother was Mulata.
 Sang has a degree in Teaching Summa Cum Laude in the Pontificia Universidad Católica Madre y Maestra, where she has taught for more than two decades.
 She did her graduate degree in Adult Education in the Centro de Cooperación Regional para la Educación de Adultos de América Latina y el Caribe (CREFAL) in 1978, in Mexico City.
 In 1985 she achieved his PhD in History and Civilization at the School for Advanced Studies in the Social Sciences in Paris.
 She translated from French to Spanish the work Correspondence of the Consul of France in Santo Domingo, published in two volumes under the sponsorship of the official Sesquicentennial Commission of National Independence.
 She has been a guest professor and public speaker at several universities in different nations.

 In 2006, a street was named in her honor at the Plaza of Culture Juan Pablo Duarte, host of the International Book Fair of Santo Domingo.

 Her husband, Rafael Toribio, has been rector of the Santo Domingo Institute of Technology (INTEC).